nv-morpheus/Morpheus/examples/abp_pcap_detection/README.md

   --help                          Show this message and exit.
 ```

-To launch the configured Morpheus pipeline with the sample data that is provided at `<MORPHEUS_ROOT>/examples/data`, from the `examples/abp_pcap_detection` directory run the following:
+To launch the configured Morpheus pipeline with the sample data that is provided in `examples/data`, from the `examples/abp_pcap_detection` directory run the following:

 ```bash
 python run.py \